• 22 Posts

 People living in North and South America (or the Americas) can also be called American or Americans if the were referring to the landmass.

 Strangely the United States IMO is the only country that seems to indicate the landmass its situated on when using the full name, the United States of America.
-Not the mention the indication of a union of individual states.
+Not to mention the indication of a union of individual states as well.